For us, it's all about medical education. We relish each and every opportunity to help students learn.

 Since 2010, we have helped hundreds of students get into medical school and thousands more succeed at their medical school exams.

 The Medical Defence Union is the leading medical defence organisation in the UK.
-One 2 One Medicine and the MDU have worked together closely over the past 5 years to produce what is now our longest running course: Pre Clinical Medicine.
+The MDU have sponsored One 2 One Medicine since 2012.

 Meet the team